lschroyer/MIDS_W210Capstone_Fall22_AniML/fastapi_ui/app/pages/home.md

     With your model hosted on an API endpoint, simple add images as you need and we’ll do the rest.
 Relax as your huge datasets are filtered down to items of interest and beautiful analytics are shared.

-5. <span style="color:black"> **Relax**</span>
+5. <span style="color:black"> **Review & Download**</span>

-    With your model hosted on an API endpoint, simple add images as you need and we’ll do the rest.
-Relax as your huge datasets are filtered down to items of interest and beautiful analytics are shared.
+    After any final adjustments that you make the the final model classifications, you can then download the files into folders seperated by object type!

 &nbsp;